envato-archive/backbone.autocomplete-view/Readme.md

 This is a different type of Autocompletor.
 Instead of having some library render your list, we give _you_ control of how you list looks and behaves.

+_Note:_ This class is currently built to work with data bootstrapted into it.
+It doesn't have a callback mechanism that would allow you to grab the data via AJAX.

 ## Example

 This example makes use of [Backbone.ProxyView](https://github.com/envato/backbone.proxy-view) and [Handlebars](https://github.com/wycats/handlebars.js/)